Young Adult Manuscript Assessments

 Can’t get to the Centre?

 The NSW Writers’ Centre is now offering Skype manuscript assessment appointments for regional members only.
-What is Skype?
 Skype is a free computer program that allows voice and video calls via the internet.
-Calling from one computer to another is completely free, which means that you can see and speak to our manuscript assessor in Sydney as though they were in your home, without any additional cost.
+Calling from one computer to another is completely free, which means that you can speak to our manuscript assessor in Sydney as though they were in your home, without any additional cost.

 You must use the Skype-friendly appointment (12.15pm) we’ve set aside in our regular manuscript assessment sessions and you must be a regional member.